rizkjackson/CBC-website/content/people/index.md

      style="max-height: 200px; margin-right: 40px; margin-bottom: 20px"
      alt="Core members">

-* Rity Roy, MSc, is a member of the Computational Biology of UCSF HDFCCC Computational Biology Shared Resource.
-Mrs. Roy has a Master's degrees in Computer Science from Dibrugarh University, India and in Biostatistics from UC Berkeley.
+* Ritu Roy, MSc, is a member of the Computational Biology of UCSF HDFCCC Computational Biology Shared Resource.
+Mrs. Roy has Master's degrees in Computer Science from Dibrugarh University, India and in Biostatistics from UC Berkeley.
 As a biostatistician, she has ten years of experience in analysis of high-throughput genomic data at